 Schedule Your Free In-Home Consultation Today

 Want to learn more?
 Think you’re ready to start a new flooring project?
 Start with a free, no-obligation design consultation.
 Schedule a visit with our mobile showroom, which brings products and expert design knowledge right to your front door.
-The Floor Coverings International Metro East team serves O'Fallon, Edwardsville, Belleville, and surrounding areas.
+The Floor Coverings International Metro East team serves O'Fallon, Edwardsville, and Belleville, and surrounding areas.
 Get started today!

 You might also like: